Peptides Vietnam LogoPeptides Vietnam

 Subcutaneous NAD+ Injections (The Biohacker Protocol)

 Many serious biohackers skip the IV clinic route entirely and use subcutaneous NAD+ injections at home.
 This follows the same logic as at-home protocols for peptides like BPC-157 or TB-500.
-You source lyophilized NAD+ from a verified supplier, reconstitute with bacteriostatic water, and inject subcutaneously in the abdomen or thigh.
+It involves sourcing lyophilized NAD+ from a verified supplier and preparing it for subcutaneous use; the specifics of reconstitution, dose, and administration belong with a clinician rather than a self-directed routine.

 Cold chain is non-negotiable